 In that case, you must change two additional habits — overeating and late TV watching.

 Becoming an early riser is difficult because it’s not just one habit but a combination of many tiny ones.

 That’s why shifting the sleep schedule gradually works better than cold turkey.
-It allows you to gradually improve the other prerequisite habits at the same time.
+It allows you to improve the other prerequisite habits at the same time gradually.

 11. Get Enough Sleep or Maintain Consistent Wake-Up Times?

 You already know that consistent wake-up and bedtimes are crucial to becoming an early riser.
 However, we don’t live in a perfect world.